sodalisserey/microbiome-and-disease/README.md

 #### `scripts/04_ml.R`
 Trains and externally validates a single processed model.

-This script is executed by a Slurm wrapper found at `slurm/ml_array`.
+This script is executed by a Slurm wrapper found at `ml_array.sh`.

 #### `scripts/05_analysis.R`
 Analyses training and validation results from machine learning.